snltd/gurp/doc/doers.md

 uses to identify that resource, so for a file it would be the path; for a user, the username.

+All doers do the bare minimum needed to build my systems.
+If you want more, open an issue or a PR.

 ## The Doers

 ### Directory